Last updated: 7 June 2023

 Please note: The Government has announced further grants will be made available for councils to use to continue the Household Support Fund.
-Further details will appear here when they are available.
+Further details appear further down this page.

 Claims for assistance are still being accepted under the Local Welfare Assistance Scheme.
 You can find out if you may be entitled and make a claim below.

 Please read our Policy (word) for more information about the LWA scheme.